-Cuyahoga Arts & Culture is excited to partner with five local leaders and innovators in the arts and cultural community to reach out and connect with more artists and organizations in the County.
+Cuyahoga Arts & Culture is excited to partner with four local leaders and innovators in the arts and cultural community to reach out and connect with more artists and organizations in the County.

 CAC’s “Artist Network Leaders” were selected through an application process.
 CAC considered those who identified as artists or creative persons and who were interested in working as ambassadors for the agency.

 Artist Network Leaders will help CAC:

 - Broaden its reach to all people, especially local artists not currently connected to CAC.

 - Obtain residents’ feedback to be incorporated into CAC decisions regarding support for artists.